Mentors-Outreach/hextra/exampleSite/content/docs/guide/report-a-post.md

 next: /docs/guide/shortcodes
 ---

-### Locate the Post
+# Reporting a Post on [https://social.mentorsoutreach.org/](https://social.mentorsoutreach.org/)

+[https://social.mentorsoutreach.org/](https://social.mentorsoutreach.org/) offers a way for members to report inappropriate content that violates community guidelines.
+Here's how to do it:

+## Using the Website:

-Navigate to the post that you want to report.
-This can be done by scrolling through your feed or visiting the specific space where the post is located.
+1. **Navigate to the Post:** Locate the post you want to report within your [https://social.mentorsoutreach.org/](https://social.mentorsoutreach.org/) community.

-### Access Report Options

-Look for a "Report" or "Flag" option associated with the post.
-This is typically represented by an icon such as a flag or an ellipsis (...) that reveals additional actions.

-### Select Reporting Reason

-Click on the "Report" or "Flag" option, and a menu or form will appear.
-Choose the appropriate reason for reporting the post.
-This could include options like harassment, spam, inappropriate content, etc.

-### Provide Additional Details (if required)

-Some platforms may prompt you to provide additional details about why you are reporting the post.
-Fill in any required information or comments to support your report.

-### Submit the Report

-Look for a "Submit" or "Send" button to finalize and submit your report.
-Confirm the submission of the report to alert the platform moderators.

-### Receive Confirmation (if applicable)

-Depending on the platform, you may receive a confirmation message indicating that your report has been received.
-Note any reference or confirmation number provided for your records.

-### Moderator Review

-The platform's moderators will review the reported post and take appropriate action based on the violation reported.
+2. **Access the Post Options:** Find the menu icon associated with the post.
+This is usually represented by three dots (...) and positioned in the top right corner of the post.

+3. **Select "Report Post":** Clicking the menu icon will reveal a list of options.
+Choose "Report Post" from this list.

+4. **Provide a Reason:** A pop-up window will appear with reporting reasons.
+Select the most appropriate reason that best describes the violation of the community guidelines. *Some common reasons for reporting might include: Spam, Hate Speech, Harassment, Bullying, Misinformation, etc.

+5. **Optional: Add Explanation:** While selecting a reason is sufficient, you can also provide a brief explanation in the provided text box to elaborate on the issue with the post.
+This can help moderators understand the context better.

+6. **Submit the Report:** Once you've chosen a reason (and optionally added an explanation), click the "Report" button to submit the report to the [https://social.mentorsoutreach.org/](https://social.mentorsoutreach.org/) moderation team.